MicrosoftDocs/memdocs/memdocs/configmgr/protect/deploy-use/defender-advanced-threat-protection.md

 ### Onboard the devices

 1. In the Configuration Manager console, navigate to **Assets and Compliance** > **Endpoint Protection** > **Microsoft Defender ATP Policies**.
-1. Select **Create Microsoft Defender ATP Policy** to open the Microsoft Defender for Endpoint Policy Wizard.
+1. Select **Create Microsoft Defender ATP Policy** to open the policy wizard.
 1. Type the **Name** and **Description** for the Microsoft Defender for Endpoint policy and select **Onboarding**.
 1. **Browse** to the configuration file you extracted from the downloaded .zip file.
 1. Supply the **Workspace key** and **Workspace ID** then click **Next**.